jainds/practical-ai/_posts/2020-07-11-CVAT-All-you-need-to-know.md

 ## Ease of Usage

 The application's desktop UI although not fancy, is very feature rich and achieves the goal of labeling images and videos with ease.There's a long list of keyboard shortcuts supported and you don't necessarily need to remember every shortcut, simply pick and choose which help you speed up.
 I found the shortcut to create poly shapes and rectangles during labelling as very useful.
 Keyboard shortcuts combined with the feature rich app make labelling task slick and smooth.
 The application also features a task assignment and task process flow using which larger teams can collaborate by assigning tasks to a specific user and updating the current status of task for others to see.
 CVAT is developed considering the desktop based user interface, which means we need to keep expectations lower while trying to use it on mobile or tablets.
+You can try the app online right now by navigating to [cvat.org](https://cvat.org)
 CVAT also features a command line interface which enables you to perform simple CRUD operations on task.

 ## Data Extraction/ Upload